-One of the things that always impresses me when I read The Lord of the Rings is the time Tolkien spends setting up the higher struggle between powers.
+One of the things that always impresses me when I read The Lord of the Rings is the time Tolkien spends setting up the higher struggle between great powers.
 Sometimes we see it in the form of councils and plans, other times we see it in the form of a conflict of wills.
 Galadriel or Aragorn contesting with the Eye of Sauron, for instance.
 This battle above and beyond the literal battlefield is fascinating.
 It informs the latter as well, allowing us to see in every clash of arms the larger forces at work.

 What am I rambling on about?